 This is your control center.
-From your WordPress dashboard, you’ll be able to create pages, install plugins, change the website design, and upload media.
+From your WordPress dashboard, you’ll be able to create web pages, install plugins, change the web design, and upload media.

-Before you start tweaking your website to perfection, you’ll need to invest some time in understanding how WordPress works.
+Before you start tweaking your web design to perfection, you’ll need to invest some time in understanding how WordPress works.
 You’re in control, after all.

-Much like a website builder, WordPress comes complete with professionally-designed templates which can be installed onto websites.
+Much like a website builder, WordPress comes complete with professionally designed templates that can be installed onto websites.